graphhopper/jsprit/docs/Getting-Started.md

 ####Requirements
-jsprit requires JDK version 1.7.0 or later.
+jsprit requires Java 1.7.0 or later.

 ####Modules
 jsprit is a multi-module project and consists of: